merely-useful/py-rse/index.md

 ### Explaining assertions {#testing-ex-explain-assertions}

-Given a list of a numbers,
+Given a list of numbers,
 the function `total` returns the total:

 ```python